Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 - How does seasonality impact these figures?
 Perhaps reps began at different times?
 - Are there brokers hidden in these sales?

 What have we established?
 If the number of calls that a rep makes is only weakly correlated to sales, your goal shouldn't be to have the reps make more phone calls.
-It also shouldn't be to add more sales reps unless perhaps the sales rep's experience or other factor is impacting sales.
+It also shouldn't be to add more sales reps unless perhaps the sales rep's experience or another factor is impacting sales.
 These two solutions tend to be the most common solutions that you would hear, however technology is rapidly changing this mindset.
 A.I. technology is automating lead-warming where sales might be more about upsells than gauging or establishing interest.

-The point of this section is that to establish goals, you need some sort of objective justification.
-Determine what is driving desired outcomes before settling on a tactic.
+The point of this section is that to establish goals, you need some sort of objective justification or where those goals should be.
+Determine what is driving the desired outcomes before settling on a tactic.
 That sounds obvious, but it isn't.
 The reasons could even be political.

 ## Collecting data

 There is a lot to understand about data collection.
 We'll only cover a small portion here.
 However, you will always be forced to confront the questions of what data you need and how to acquire it.
-Some is much easier to acquire than others.
+Some data is much easier to acquire than other data sets.
 For instance, transnational data will abound.
 You hopefully have access to several years of ticketing and CRM data.
 However, there may be problems with formatting and consistency.
 I would place data collection under a few headings:

 - Transnational data from ticketing, CRM, or other internal systems
 - Transnational data from external systems (perhaps you have an agency agreement for something like concessions)